 With this method, you successfully built a simple Kafka Python Client to send and receive messages using Python code!

-In this article, you have learned how to send a simple message from the Python Producer Console and instantly receive messages in the Python Consumer Console.
+In this article, you have learned how to send a simple message from the Python Producer Console and instantly receive messages in the Python Consumer Console and How to use kafka in Python.
 However, using the Kafka Python Client, you can send large or high-end messages from producers to consumers by having Kafka Servers as a Mediator.

 As this article only focuses on the Kafka-Python library for building Kafka Python client applications, you can use other libraries like “pykafka” and “confluent-Kafka” to compare each library’s performance and throughput rates.